xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 I, like many programmers often do, first began experimenting with programming through games.
 They can be quite simple to write, and provide a self contained, easily testable, tangible, and fun way to learn programming.
-To this day, the first thing I will try to build when learning a new new UI framework or platform is to build a simple clicker "game".
-Though highly contrived, it exercises maintaining and updating state, programmatically updating the view, and interfacing with the event system.
+To this day, the first thing I will try to build when learning a new UI framework or platform is to build a simple clicker "game".
+Though highly contrived, it exercises maintaining and updating state, programmatically updating the view, and interfacing with the event system---all the common requirements for building a UI program.

 My early experimentation with game programming quickly reached an impasse, however.
 I discovered, in attempting to write more complex games, that my game logic always became tangled, difficult to understand, and difficult to debug.
 It wasn't until recently, in having to design and implement a game for a class project, that I learned the reason why.
-Backed by my, now, many more additional years of experience since I began learning to program, I now understand that game architecture is an entirely different beast compared with the traditional and naive object oriented approach to program design.
+Now, with many more additional years of experience, I understand that game architecture is an entirely different beast compared with the "traditional" object oriented approach to program design.

 Game architecture has a wildly different philosophy than more conventional programs, driven by the unique way data is organized and accessed for games.
+Currently, the most widely accepted solution is to use the entity component system pattern, or some variant of it.
 Learning about how the current best architectural patterns solve these unique problems that appear in game programming has been useful for me to compare against architectural patterns in other domains.
 These comparisons give insight into the key aspects of a particular problem that motivate a certain type of solution.

-## Enter Entity Component System
+## The Problem

-To reiterate, using "traditional" objected oriented for game development is highly unconventional, because it quickly leads to tangled logic and difficult to understand and debug code.
+To reiterate, using "traditional" object oriented designs for game development is not recommended, because it quickly leads to tangled logic and difficult to understand and debug code.
+To better visualize this, let us consider a contrived example.

+Say there is a rogue-like dungeon crawler game world with the following types of objects with their corresponding behaviors:

+- player: is collidable, has velocity, has position, has health, is controllable, and is renderable
+- enemy: is collidable, has velocity, has position, has health, and is renderable
+- enemy spawner: has position and has timer
+- wall: is collidable, has position, and is renderable

+The objective here is to write maintainable implementations for these behaviors that allows us to easily share those implementations amongst the multiple types of objects that require them, and allow behaviors to be easily added and modified.

 ---

-like say a player is collidable, has velocity, has position, and is renderable, a wall is collidable, has position, and is renderable, and a car spawner has position and has a timer for how often a car is spawned

-the objective here is to share implementation as much as possible

 because it would suck to have to copy and paste code over and over again